Membership at St. John’s

 Is the Parish Directory an official roster of parish members?

 No. The Parish Directory is an unofficial list of people who attend St. John’s on a regular basis.
 It is never fully complete or up-to-date since people join the community, move, or leave the parish at various times for a variety of reasons.
 The directory is published annually and updated regularly.
-If you would like to be included or amend your entry, please contact the parish office.
+If you would like to be included or amend your entry, please login to Breeze, or contact the parish office.

 What about pledging?